skillrepos/cc-adv/labs.md

 # Lab 1: Advanced Context, Custom Commands & Extended Thinking
 ## Lab Purpose
 Build project context on a real codebase, a parameterized custom command, a skill, and a low-cost Haiku subagent, and use extended thinking.
-Estimated time: 10-12 minutes.

 ---
 <br><br>